A step-by-step guide to crocheting summer's must-have accessory

 Good news, this is the hardest row to complete because working into the chain isn't as easy as working into a row.
 So persist and things will get easier!

 💭 Your turning chain is what gives us the height to work the next row - they are very important!
 Without them, we'd be making a triangle!

 Time to complete the second row - this row becomes the foundation for all other rows.
 Our turning chain counts as our first stitch so you're going to insert your hook into the second stitch in the row and then into every other stitch along the row.

 💭 Make sure your hook is going in under both bars of the stitch.
 Your stitches will look like ‘V’s when looking at your work from the top down.

 When you reach row 4 you'll do your first colour change.
 We change colours at the end of the row.
 All you'll do is yarn over with the new colour and complete the stitch with the new yarn.
 Then tie your ends together to secure them.
 We will be weaving the ends into the seams at the end.

 Awesome work!
 You've done a lot of the heavy lifting.
-Next, we're going to make the gusset of the bag.
-This piece is straightforward, we're just going to work in double crochet.
+Next we're going to seam our bag together.

 You should have a bit of raffia left so if you want to make some pom poms or tassels to decorate your bag, let's do it!